Falyrion/AdvancedArmorStands/README.md

 # Advanced Armor Stands

-This is a Plugin for CraftBukkit/ Spigot.
+This is a plugin for CraftBukkit/ Spigot.
 Download from [https://www.spigotmc.org/resources/advanced-armor-stands.38513/](https://www.spigotmc.org/resources/advanced-armor-stands.38513/)

 # Overview